 On March 15, 2021 (the "Acquisition Date"), pursuant to the terms and conditions set forth in the Purchase Agreement, we completed the Acquisition for an aggregate preliminary closing price of approximately \$207 million, net of cash acquired, based on preliminary working capital and other adjustments.
 Upon a final agreement of net working capital as of the Acquisition Date, we owed Honeywell an additional \$5.4 million.
-The Acquisition was funded through cash on hand and borrowings undertwo new credit facilities.
-See Note 10 for information regarding the two new credit facilities.
+The Acquisition was funded through cash on hand and borrowings under two new credit facilities.
+See Note 11 for information regarding the two new credit facilities.

 The Acquisition expanded our brand portfolio to include Muck, XTRATUF, Servus, NEOS and Ranger brands (the "Acquired Brands").
 We acquired 100% of the voting interests of certain subsidiaries and additional assets comprising the performance and lifestyle footwear business of Honeywell with the Acquisition.
+On September 30, 2022, we completed the sale of the NEOS brand and the related assets.
+See Note 5 - Asset Sale for additional information.

-Through the Acquisition, we have greatly enhanced our powerful portfolio of footwear brands and significantly increased our sales and profitability.
+Through the Acquisition, we have greatly enhanced our portfolio of footwear brands and significantly increased our sales.
 We acquired a well-run business with a corporate culture and a customer base similar to ours, which provides meaningful growth opportunities within our existing product categories as well as an entry into new market segments.
 Its innovative and authentic product collections complement our existing offering with minimal overlap, which will allow us to strengthen our wholesale relationships and serve a wider consumer audience.
 At the same time, we plan to leverage our existing advanced fulfillment capabilities to improve distribution of the Acquired Brands to wholesale customers and accelerate direct-to-consumer penetration.

-In connection with the Acquisition, we also entered into employment agreements withseven key employees from the performance and lifestyle footwear business of Honeywell, pursuant to which, among other things, we agreed to grant 25,000 non-qualified stock options in the aggregate to theseven employees as an inducement for continuing their employment with us.
+In connection with the Acquisition, we also entered into employment agreements with seven key employees from the performance and lifestyle footwear business of Honeywell, pursuant to which, among other things, we agreed to grant 25,000 non-qualified stock options in the aggregate to the seven employees as an inducement for continuing their employment with us.